The Enforcement / Compliance Process

-The City has two Code Enforcement Officers and one Environmental Officer.
+The City has three Code Enforcement Officers and one Environmental Officer.
 Each officer has been certified by the Florida Association of Code Enforcement (FACE) in local ordinance enforcement and Florida Statutes.
 The division performs nearly two dozen inspections daily in response to complaints and personal observation.
 There are three major categories of violations: Building, Zoning and Nuisance-type.

 Building Code Violations

-building a structure without a permit,
+- Building a structure without a permit,

-increasing impervious surface: placing concrete, asphalt or spreading rock
+- Increasing impervious surface: placing concrete, asphalt or spreading rock

-marine construction without a permit
+- Marine construction without a permit

 Review, approval and issuance of a building permit are required for the protection of citizens and visitors.
 If a structure is erected which does not meet the City's 110-mph wind load requirement, it could become a flying projectile during strong winds and, if concrete is placed without proper engineering, stormwater could flood adjacent property owners or City Streets.